THE GREEK EVZONES

 – The deployment of a 24-hour guard of honour at the Tomb of the Unknown Soldier, the Presidential Mansion, Parliament and the Main Gate of the Barracks.

-– The official raising and lowering of the national flag carried out on the Sacred Rock of the Acropolis.
+– The official raising and lowering of the national flag were carried out on the Sacred Rock of the Acropolis.

 – Serving as Guard of Honour to Foreign Ambassadors during the time in which they present their credentials to the President.

 Sentries on duty must be still at all times except when positions are switched every fifteen minutes.
 When movement is required, this is carried out in a very slow and highly stylized manner.
-There is always one Evzone dressed in normal fatigues and a police surveillance nearby to ensure that no one harasses the Guard.
+There is always one Evzone dressed in normal fatigues and police surveillance nearby to ensure that no one harasses the Guard.
 The rotation of the guard, known as “little changes” takes place every hour on the hour.
 This involves two incoming sentries to take the place of two existing sentries and a supervising Corporal of the Change.
 The Grand Change takes place at 11:00 on Sunday morning and includes the entire Guard with officers and a military band taking part in a march to the Tomb from the barracks and back again.
 The event has become a popular Sunday morning spectacle for residents and tourists in Athens.

 Two significant episodes which have occurred over the past twelve years are proof of the discipline and dedication of the Evzones.
 The first incident happened in 2001 when a Molotov Cocktail was thrown at a sentry box in front of the Parliament building in Athens.
 The wooden structure soon became engulfed in flames but the Evzone standing next to it did not even blink an eye let alone move until an NCO in standard uniform ordered him, with his uniform scorched and partly smoking, to move.

 The second incident occurred in January 2010 when a makeshift bomb was found 20 m from where the Evzones stand guard at the Tomb of the Unknown Soldier.
 The police were called in and informed the Evzones of the imminent threat.
-The sentries, however, refused to leave their posts and remained on duty while the bomb was exploded.
+The sentries, however, refused to leave their posts and remained on duty while the bomb exploded.

 This is an example of how collections such as the model soldiers can provide insight into a subject such as the Greek Evzones, a subject which normally would be foreign to students of South Africa’s military history.